rockettheme/docs/Docs/magento/start/menu.md

 ![][menu9]

 Data is your best friend in the world of e-commerce.
 The **Reports** menu gives you quick access to a vast array of reports you can use to evaluate virtually every aspect of your store's performance.
-If you want a more detailed report of anything touched on in the **Dashboard**, this is where you'd find it.
+If you want a more detailed report of anything touched on in the **Dashboard**, this is where you would find it.

 ### System